My original title for this post was ‘How can I find good financial advice?’

 But most of my students had career aspirations that lay outside of research.
 They wanted to become language teachers, or translators.
 So they would ask, “why do we need to know this stuff?”

 I believe that we all need to understand research not only for our careers (e.g. a teacher understanding educational studies) but to enrich our lives in general.
 Financial well-being requires the ability to manage resources effectively, plan ahead, and make informed financial decisions, says Drever et al. To make effective decisions, you need basic financial literacy, as well as financial research and critical thinking skills.

 “Isn’t that why we should rely on experts?” you might ask.

 The problem is, being able to distinguish true experts (as opposed to spruikers peddling bad advice for their own profit) often requires a fair bit of knowledge in the first place.

 The first thing I asked my research students to do was to ‘review the literature’.
 This means reading as much as you can on a topic until you reach ‘saturation‘.

 What’s the saturation point?

 Grounded Theory describes the ‘saturation point‘ as when you are finding no new ideas, only repetition.
 This is something I experienced when researching my PhD, and also something I experienced reading about finance.

 A sponge that is totally saturated doesn’t soak up more water no matter how many times you dip it in the sink.
-You want to try and fill up your knowledge to that point too, by exposing yourself to as much information as possible.
+You want to try and fill up your knowledge to that point too, by exposing yourself to as much information – and that means, from as many different, reputable sources – as possible.
 But you also want to know when to stop.